selturkey/Near-Property-Auction/README.md

-Near-Property-Auction
+Demo-Near-Property-Listing
 ==================

-This [React] app was initialized with [create-near-app]
+This smart contract was initialized with [create-near-app]

 Quick Start